wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 <a target="_blank" href="https://www.youtube.com/watch?v=r6DUwMnDxEs">On YouTube: Tony Bennet:<br /><img alt="san-francisco-song-qr-300x300.png" width="300" height="300" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1687009564/san-francisco-song-qr-300x300_mwcimn.png"></a>

 <pre>I left my heart in San Francisco.
-High on a hill, it calls to me.
+High on a <strong>hill</strong>, it calls to <strong>me</strong>.
 To be where little cable cars
 climb halfway to the stars!
-And the morning fog will chill the air.
+And the <strong>morning</strong> fog may chill the <strong>air</strong>.
 I don't care.
 My love waits there in San Francisco,
-Above the blue and windy seaaaaaa
+Above the blue and windy <strong>sea</strong>
-When I come home to you, San Francisco,
-Your golden sun will shine for me!
+When I come <strong>home</strong> to you, San Francisco, Your golden <strong>sun</strong> will <strong>shine</strong> for me!
 </pre>

+Raise your hand when you have fun sustaining the words in bold, especially that long "sea" and those last words of the song.

-BTW The above version skips past starting lyrics in earlier versions which contain lines about other cities and containing the word "gay" which had a different meaning when Tony Bennett sang it in 1964.
+BTW The above version skips past starting lyrics in earlier versions which contain lines about other cities and containing the word "gay" which had a different meaning when Tony Bennett first sang it in 1964.
+Tony <a target="_blank" href="https://www.youtube.com/watch?v=7QdvNjOAfUY&t=55m24s">gives the history about the song durig his Live concert December 10, 2002</a> - 20 songs in an hour (at age 76).

 <hr />

 ## PROTIP: Before you go

-1. Print off a few dozen cards containing lyrics to the <a href="#LeftMyHeart">song above</a> so you can pass them out for a sing along while you're together in a Cable Car.
+1. Print off a few dozen cards containing lyrics to the <a href="#LeftMyHeart">song above</a> so you can pass them out for a sing-along while you're together in a Cable Car.

 1. Two airports are both around 45 minutes from downtown San Francisco: